csc301-fall-2021/team-project-11-nahdet-el-mahrousa/client-admin/README.md

 ## **API**

-Please check the wiki for this repository.
+Please check the wiki for:
+- Admin Bot API
+- User and Authenticatiion API

 ## **Contribution**